dlamotte/django-static-compiler/README.rst

 - django-admin.py compilestatic
 - django-admin.py collectstatic

-Pre-Processors
+Pre-Compilers
 ~~~~~~~~~~~~~~

-A pre-processor will **always** be run.
-This is nearly always a requirement as things like LESS files have to be processed
+A pre-complier will **always** be run.
+This is nearly always a requirement as things like LESS files have to be compiled
-befor they can be served in a browser.
+before they can be served in a browser.

-When pre-processing happens each input file is transformed to an output file (using the standard versioning scheme).
+When pre-compiling happens each input file is transformed to an output file (using the standard versioning scheme).
 For
 example, if I had a bunch that included foo.less and bar.less, each would be compiled separately, and I'd end up with
 two output files: foo.css, and bar.css.

-The first pre-processor will change the input filename to be the expected output filename, and the following processors
+The first pre-compiler will change the input filename to be the expected output filename, and the following compilers
 will be passed that to work with.

 Post-Compilers
 ~~~~~~~~~~~~~~

-A post-compiler runs on pre-processed inputs and is expected to concatenate the results together into a unified file.
+A post-compiler runs on pre-compiler inputs and is expected to concatenate the results together into a unified file.

 For example, if it runs against foo.js and bar.js, it will output bundle.js.